 PR for labels

 Social media may have democratised the promotional playing field, but the value of a good PR should not be overlooked.
 It’s not just their contacts and time that you pay for, but also the trust they have built up over the years with different publications, websites and radio stations and their skill in knowing who to approach, when to approach them and what to approach them with.
 Few have the time to listen to everything they get set, so PRs act as a filter and source of recommendation to help them choose what to prioritise.

 “A well-connected, established artist/DJ/promoter starting a label may have a contact list in place they can use to get their release played in clubs or on radio, but for those that don’t, an external PR company can help a lot in getting a release the coverage it deserves.
 As DJs receive so many promos these days, using a PR company maximises the chances of a DJ listening to, reacting to and ultimately supporting a release.”

-How to get front page banners on Beatport and other retailers
+Front page banners on Beatport and other retailers

 Getting front page or genre page coverage for your releases on download stores can boost sales in a big way, but your label is unlikely to get a look-in if you haven’t put in the legwork to generate some hype and support around it already.
 Retailers want to see some signs of popularity and acclaim before putting their extra support behind releases as they only want to highlight tracks that are going to sell good volumes.